AngJianHwee/RAG-Stack-Local/README.md

 ## Project Structure

-*   `requirements.txt`: Lists the Python dependencies for the Streamlit application.
+*   `requirements.txt`: Lists the Python dependencies for the Streamlit application, including `langchain`.
-*   `app.py`: The main Streamlit application script.
+*   `app.py`: The main Streamlit application script, now with enhanced text chunking options.

+## New Features

+### Advanced Text Chunking

+The application now includes advanced text chunking options using `langchain.text_splitter.RecursiveCharacterTextSplitter`.
+You can adjust the `Chunk Size` and `Chunk Overlap` using sliders in the sidebar to optimize how your documents are split before embedding and storage.
+This allows for more granular control over the RAG process, potentially improving retrieval quality.